mixxxdj/manual/source/chapters/user_interface.rst

   the buttons you get even finer adjustments.

 **Temporary Pitch/Rate buttons (Nudge)**
-  Pushing the the left and right arrow buttons is like nudging the metal edge of a turntable, or the outer edge of a CD player.
+  Pushing the left and right arrow buttons is like nudging the metal edge of a turntable, or the outer edge of a CD player.
 It will give the track a push or pull forwards or backwards.
 If the buttons are released the previous tempo is restored.
 The buttons can act as either a fixed :term:`pitch bend` or a